Target Policy Profile

 What is the TPoP Tool and what are the benefits of using it?

 The TPoP tool consists of a form for researchers to fill out, including prompts and a set of questions as a guide.
-The benefits of using the TPoP include;
+The benefits of using it include:

-b) Identifies stakeholder barriers to move to a new policy;
+b) Identifies barriers to move to a new policy;

 c) Shows how new evidence fits with other facts;